Exploring the Potential of Low-bit Training of Convolutional Neural Networks: Mulit-level Scaling Low-bit Tensor Format

 \section{Mulit-level Scaling Low-bit Tensor Format}

+Using low-bit arithmetic in the training process is beneficial for the energy efficiency.
+However, retaining a good accuracy in a low-bit fixed-point training process is challenging, since that the backpropagated gradients need high precision ~\cite{dorefa}.
+In this work, we design a MLS low-bit tensor format to retain the representational power of low-bit representations in CNNs.
+It consists of three levels of scaling factors: 1) Tensor-wise scaling factor; 2) Group-wise scaling factor; 3) Element-wise exponent.
+By incorporating the multi-level scaling technique, the element-wise bitwidth can be largely reduced to boost the energy efficiency, while the overall dynamic range is preserved.

-In this section, we introduce the MLS low-bit tensor format, which is the core of our low-bit training framework.
-We denote the filter and feature map of convolutions as weight and activation, and the gradients of feature map and weights are denoted as error and gradient, respectively.
-And all these tensors are 4-dimension tensors in the training process.
+In this section, we give the design details of the MLS low-bit tensor format, which is the core of our low-bit training framework.
+And in the next section Sec.~\ref{sec:framework}, we will elaborate on the framework and hardware design centering around the MLS format, to demonstrate that the conversion and computation of the MLS-formatted data are energy efficient.